If you’re searching around for help on dealing with debt, you’ve probably encountered several companies promising they can clear what you owe.

 On the surface, this sounds great.
 After all, who wouldn’t want to just write off their debts?

-Thing is though, these promises are often just too good to be true.
+The thing is though, these promises are often just too good to be true.

 In reality, there is no way to completely write off debts to creditors without serious consequences.
 Here, we detail the options and what to look out for.